bazelbuild/bazel-toolchains/rules/exec_properties/README.md

 remote execution properties. `create_exec_properties_dict` ensures that the created dictionary is compatible with what RBE supports.

-It is highly recommended that this macro only be called from the `WORKSPACE` file in the context of creating repo rules using `rbe_exec_properties` or `custom_exec_properties`.
-See more on this below.

 ## merge_dicts

 `merge_dicts` is a Starlark macro that merges dictionaries of remote execution